 GASB Statement No. 94, Public-Private and Public-Public Partnerships (PPPs) and Availability Payment Arrangements (APAs), establishes standards of accounting and financial reporting for PPPs and APAs for governments.
 The requirements of this statement are effective for fiscal years beginning after June 15, 2022.
-Management is currently evaluating the effect of this statement on BAHA's financial statements.
+BAHA adopted this standard for fiscal year ended June 30, 2023.
+The adoption of the standard has no impact on BAHA's financial statements.